//

 9. Japanese Literature 6

-The challenge will begin in June 2012.
+The challenge will begin in June 2012 and ends in January 2013.

 Discussion